 Dessert - parsley sirop ice cream, balsamic vinegar, buttermilk cream and a crisp

 If there were criticisms, we find the portions were a bit small, maybe we could have more bread.
-The chef could simply a bit the dish to concentrate on more imposing flavours.
 The place is promising.
 For 29€, don’t wait, go quickly!
 We will be back.

 Looks like Détour is going to be a miss, too, like Maison.
 A Parisian friend of ours tried to reserve by e-mail and never got a reply.
 I sent an e-mail a week ago and never got a reply.
 I telephoned two days ago and got a message that their voice mail box was full, and that the phone company was désolé that they couldn’t help.
 I tried calling again today and got a message telling me that the line had been disconnected.
 Dommage.